soupyfx/Random-Garbage/README.md

 # Random Garbage
-Welcome to the heap idk what code is in here so go digging.
+Welcome to theGarbageHeap I dont know what code is in here so go digging.
+You might find a hidden jem.

 This repo is for all of my random projects that dont deserve there own repo.
+And I dont care about.

 ### Misc Infomation